angr/angr-doc/docs/states.md

 - If you'd like to have `argc` be symbolic, you can pass a symbolic bitvector as `argc` to the `entry_state` and `full_init_state` constructors.
   Be careful, though: if you do this, you should also add a constraint to the resulting state that your value for argc cannot be larger than the number of args you passed into `args`.

-- To use the call state, you should call it with `.call_state(addr, (arg1, arg2, ...))`, where `addr` is the address of the function you want to call and `argN` is the Nth argument to that function, either as a python integer, string, or an AST.
+- To use the call state, you should call it with `.call_state(addr, arg1, arg2, ...)`, where `addr` is the address of the function you want to call and `argN` is the Nth argument to that function, either as a python integer, string, or a bitvector.
-  If you want to have memory allocated and actually pass in a pointer to an object, you should wrap it in a PointerWrapper, i.e. `proj.factory.call_state.PointerWrapper("point to me!")`.
+  If you want to have memory allocated and actually pass in a pointer to an object, you should wrap it in an PointerWrapper, i.e. `angr.PointerWrapper("point to me!")`.
   The results of this API can be a little unpredictable, but we're working on it.

 - To specify the calling convention used for a function with `call_state`, you can pass a [`SimCC` instance](http://angr.io/api-doc/angr.html#module-angr.calling_conventions) as the `cc` argument.
+  We try to pick a sane default, but for special cases you will need to help angr out.

 There are several more options that can be used in any of these constructors, which we will describe below.

-## Basic Execution

-TODO: state.step()

 ## Low level interface for memory and registers